marycharow/dec_northwind/README.md

 [5.
 Next Steps](#next-steps)

 ## OBJECTIVE
-Create an ELT pipeline moving data from the sample <a href="https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database">Northwind PostgreSQL database</a> to Snowflake where we curate tables that can be used for reporting and insights.
+Create an ELT pipeline moving data from the sample <a href="https://www.postgresqltutorial.com/postgresql-getting-started/postgresql-sample-database">Northwind PostgreSQL database</a> to Snowflake where curated tables can be used for reporting and insights.

 ## SOLUTION ARCHITECTURE